Primary Years Programme

 What do we want the children to know?
 In answering this question, the program of inquiry is organized into six theme units.
 The following transdisciplinary themes provide the framework for the content of the program:

-An inquiry into the interconnectedness of human-made systems and communities; the structure and function of organizations; societal decision-making; economic activities and their impact on humankind and the environment./p>
+5. How we organize ourselves – An inquiry into the interconnectedness of human-made systems and communities; the structure and function of organizations; societal decision-making; economic activities and their impact on humankind and the environment.

 - Social skills